Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 service.
 Therefore for any Releases/Iterations that already exist in BOTH systems please navigate to Planning \> Releases and click on the Release/Iteration in question.
-Make sure you have the 'Overview' tab visible and expand the "Details" section of the release/iteration:
+Make sure you have the 'Overview' tab visible and expand the "Properties" section of the release/iteration:

 ![](img/Using_SpiraTest_with_MS-TFS_85.png)